RetroDECK/ES-DE/FAQ.md

 ## I'm on Windows and ES-DE can't find my emulators, what is wrong?

 On Windows ES-DE is shipped as a portable installation and as a regular installer.
 If you're using the portable installation you need to drop your emulators inside the Emulators directory.
-Make sure to read the README.txt file directly in the EmulationStation-DE folder for more details.
+Make sure to read the README.txt file directly in the ES-DE folder for more details.
 For the regular installer many emulators do not provide a method to inform ES-DE where they are installed, so you will need to add their installation directories to the Path environment variable in Windows.
 It's strongly recommended to read the _Specific notes for Windows_ section of the [User guide](USERGUIDE.md#specific-notes-for-windows) before attempting to setup and use ES-DE on Windows.

 ## I'm on Windows and ES-DE refuses to start, is the application broken?